paulmillr/exoskeleton/README.md

 Default **and custom** builds:

     make # Will create exoskeleton.js
-    make noutils # If you want to use Underscore and jQuery
+    make noutils # If you want to use Underscore
                  # and don't want to include `Exoskeleton.utils`.
     make min     # Minified version.
     # Custom, like this: